Social security numbers (SSNs) and Individual Taxpayer Identification Numbers (ITINs) both enable people to comply with U.S. tax laws.

 A social security number is a unique number that identifies a person to their earned wages and other financial records.
 This number allows the IRS (and other entities) to record and track your financial history.
 [3]

 Social security numbers are typically assigned to U.S. citizens at birth.
-A person must be a U.S citizen to have an SSN.
+Only U.S. citizens and certain non-citizens who are authorized to work can get an SSN.
 Otherwise, they will need to use an ITIN for tax purposes.

 Issued by the Social Security Administration (SSA), social security numbers are nine digits long, formatted as XXX-XX-XXXX.
 Aside from tax purposes, SSNs are used for: